choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-09-japan/index.md

 check out the countryside.
 One thing to be wary about, the tolls are so expensive, but so are the long-haul train trips anyway...

+## Tokyo

+### Shin-Yokohama

+Our hotel for Tokyo was [Seiyoken](https://maps.app.goo.gl/ARGFUCbxkRhBa2kS6), around Musashi-Kosugi which I suppose is more Yokohama/Kawasaki than Tokyo, and certainly quite far from Makuhari Messe...

+### Tochigi/Oyama
+We went up north, about 2 hours by train one-way, for hanabi (花火), a fireworks show!
+There were stalls all around, and we got seats at a grandstand by the river where the fireworks were released.
+Everyone was in kimonos and yukatas, it was a sight to behold.

+Despite the crowds, it was well-managed on-site and I don't think I'd have been able to arrange something like this for myself, as a foreigner.

+The fireworks were incredible and went on for like 1-2 hours.
+I think I did get a little sleepy near the end.

+### Tokyo area

+I don't have much to share here, but I went for [TeamLab borderless](https://www.teamlab.art/jp/e/tokyo/) and it was quite something.

+DisneySEA not my style, none of the rides were very thrilling but I suppose it's more for those wishing to immerse themselves in Disney; many were in costume.

+### Makuhari Messe (Tokyo Game Show)

+The thing we came for!
+This was my second game convention after Gamescom Singapore, and I still wish I had more hours in a day to experience everything.

+---

+## FOOD

+---

 ## Itinerary

 ### Costs